About Suzanne Lissaman

 My first book

 When the pandemic hit, I was back at home full-time, with no time to work on my draft.
 (I must be the only author who didn’t write a word during lockdown!)
-But once life got back to normal, I took Jenny Colgan’s “Writing a Romantic Novel” course, and that led me to create Be More Octopus.
+But once life began to get back to normal, I took Jenny Colgan’s “Writing a Romantic Novel” course, and that led me to create Be More Octopus.

 Why I self-published